NCAR/geocat-applications/CONTRIBUTING.md

 # Otherwise, open with a specific browser, like Firefox
 firefox _build/html/index.html
 ```
-Running this commands on the terminal will open a new browser tab with the
+Running these commands from the terminal will open a new browser tab with the
 changes you have made to the repository.
 The webpage runs on your local host,
 but all the pages are linked together and act as they will on the
 `geocat-applications` website.
 You can browse your changes, navigate with links,
 and view images as you would on the official website.

 ## Contribute the Code
-Once you have completed your changes on notebooks and they are ready for review
+Once you have made your changes on notebooks and they are ready for review
 by the GeoCAT team, you can open a new Pull Request.
 This section describes how
 to open a pull request and what to expect after you open it.